-A recipe for Basil Parmesan Scones and an overview of some of our favorite places in Lomita, California!
+A recipe for Basil Parmesan Scones inspired by our time in Lomita, California!
 These savory scones are packed with shredded Parmesan and finely chopped fresh basil.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.